-In the Baltic Sea Lab we develop creative ways and tools to activate people to promote sea health.
-The aim is to create a network of individuals who might identify themselves as “sea stewards”, individuals who want to care for their local sea environment and might be empowered to do so by creative practice engagements.
+The Baltic Sea Lab develops co-creative ways and tools to activate people to promote sea health.
+The main aim of the project is to grow a network of individuals who might identify themselves as “sea stewards” willing to care for their local sea environment through co-creative engagements.

-Creative practices offer unique ways of engagement to connect communities with their local sea.
-Often these practices are only enacted once and bound by the artist’s or designer’s spatial and temporal reach.
-With the Baltic Sea Lab we adapt and adopt these artistic practices with the aim of extending their reach beyond their clearly authored initial framing.
-Can a practice seed a range of similar engagements, all adapted to their specific locality and community context?
+Creative practices offer unique ways of engagement to connect communities with their local sea – yet, these practices are often only enacted once and bound by the artist’s or designer’s spatial and temporal reach.
+The Baltic Sea Lab adapts and adopts such creative practices with the aim of extending their reach beyond their clearly authored initial framing.
+Can a creative practice seed a range of similar engagements, all adapted to their specific locality and community context?

-Since November 2020, the Baltic Sea Lab has been occupying a large retail space of the A-Bloc shopping centre in Otaniemi (Espoo, FIN).
-The space is hosting a multi-sensory seaweed structure named Hidaka Ohmu, designed by Julia Lohmann and the Department of Seaweed for the World Economic Forum in 2020.
-The pavilion is made of Japanese kelp, stretched onto a frame of rattan and birch plywood.
-The Ohmu facilitates conversations and alliances by bringing the sea, its materiality, texture and scents into a human-made environment.
-Artists and researchers have been working inside and around the Ohmu and inviting others inside for one-to-one dialogues (respecting Covid-19 restrictions).
+In November 2020 – April 2021, the Baltic Sea Lab occupied a large abandoned retail space of the A Bloc shopping centre in Otaniemi (Espoo, FIN).
+The space hosted a multi-sensory seaweed structure named Hidaka Ohmu, originally designed by Julia Lohmann and the Department of Seaweed for the World Economic Forum in 2020.
+The sculpture made of Japanese kelp facilitates conversations and alliances by bringing the sea, its materiality, texture, and scents into a human-made environment.
+Fellow artists and researchers, including the Open Forest collective, were working inside and around the Ohmu for a period of six months and invited other interested creatures for one-to-one dialogues.

 After moving out from the A Bloc space, the Hidaka Ohmu sculpture traveled to a new venue, the Glasshouse Helsinki, where it was exhibited in June – August 2021.